dealien/SCIENCE-Project-To-Do-List/rhino_race_+_most_wanted.md

 ##Idea
 A group of four people get Rhino tanks and head to the Vinewood Racetrack.
-Then we
+Then we start Most Wanted and  have a "race" around the track.
+Whoever survives longest wins.

 ##Report